lesnikyan/dart_templater/README.txt

 <% for key, val in users %> - cycle block

-<% for i in range 0, 10 %> - simplest cycle block
+<% for key in actions %> - simplest cycle block

 <%end%> - end of block